Lee Knox Ostertag: Personal life

-Ostertag is gay (Note: "I'm a gay lady!
+Ostertag identified as a "gay lady" in 2016 (Note: "I'm a gay lady!
 Favorite activities include making comics, running D&D, and dating an amazing girl #queerselflove pic.twitter.com/H2hqItMHC4. — Molly Knox Ostertag (@MollyOstertag) June 15, 2016.") and married fellow cartoonist Nate "ND" Stevenson in September 2019.
 Stevenson began working on She-Ra and the Princesses of Power at the same time he began dating Ostertag, who was influential on the show "from the very beginning", coming up with a major plot twist in the show's final season.

-In August 2025, Ostertag announced he had chosen the name Lee and the pronouns he/him, which he had been using with his friends prior to the announcement, adding that his previous name, Molly, was "Victorian slang for a gay man", calling it "quite apt".
-In September 2025, Stevenson told hosts of the Crunchyroll podcast "The Anime Effect" that he became interested in Delicious in Dungeon, reading all 14 books within two days, because Lee interested him in the series.
-He said that they did a cosplay to ren fair, in 2024, together, as characters from the series, with him dressed "like a skinny Senshi...[with] seven beards."
+In August 2025, Ostertag announced he had chosen the name Lee and the pronouns he/him, which he had been using with his friends prior to the announcement.
+He added that his previous name, Molly, was "Victorian slang for a gay man", calling it "quite apt".